ad8e/TinyStories-cleaner/README.md

 It throws away the GPT-3.5 stories, which were described as "of lesser quality".

-In total, 12039 stories are deleted of the GPT-4 stories, and 2733291 stories remain.
+In total, 12039 GPT-4 stories are deleted, and 2733291 stories remain.

 It throws away the metadata.
 If you need it, you'll need to change the script to preserve the metadata.